 You won’t have to avoid those Starbucks straws for long.
 After roughly a week, you should be able to get back to using your favorite straw.
 But, as with all of these tips, be sure to speak with your dentist and listen closely to their advice.

 Avoid Smoking, Alcohol and Chewing Tabacco

-Smoking has never been good for your oral health, and that’s true during the recovery of your tooth extraction as well.
+Smoking has never been good for your oral health, and that’s also true during the recovery of your tooth extraction as well.
 Your chances of getting a dry socket go up by 3x if you smoke after tooth extraction.
-One of the reasons this happens is because of the fast inhalation that occurs during smoking.
-It would be best if you tried to avoid all smoking during recovery.
+One of the reasons this happens is because of the inhalation and suction that occurs during smoking.
+It would be best if you tried to avoid all smoking during recovery (or quit smoking entirely).

-Alcohol needs to be avoided because some of the effects of alcohol on your body encourage bleeding and can delay healing.
+Alcohol needs to be avoided because alcohol can encourage bleeding and delay the healing process.
 In many ways, alcohol can relax your body too much and keep it from healing the way that it should.

-Finally, chewing tobacco should be completely abstained from as well.
-Continuously chewing, sucking, or spitting can cause your blood clot to become dislodged.
+Finally, chewing tobacco and all tobacco use in general should be completely abstained from as well.
+Continuously chewing, sucking, or spitting can cause your blood clot to become dislodged from the extraction site.

 Avoid Hard Foods that Need To Be Chewed

 Hard foods like apples, carrots, chips, some meats, nuts, and more should be avoided during recovery.
 Truly any food that needs to be chewed for an extensive amount of time is one that you should avoid.
 Try to stick to soft foods or foods that require the least amount of chewing possible.
 Here are some foods that are good to eat when you’re trying to recover from tooth extraction